nsatch/Discord-Bot/README.md

 - Calculator
 - Idea Generator

-This is based of off the chatbot project from UIUC's CS 125 Summer of Side projects.
+This is based of off the chatbot project from UIUC's CS 125 Summer of Side projects (https://125summer.tech/chatbots).
 The calculator and idea commands were provided from there, but the other commands I wrote.